mklnln/citysearcher-api/README.md

 # Citysearcher API

-NOTE on Nov 25, 2023: GCP sometimes thinks people are mining crypto on their platform and shut down their VMs.
+NOTE on Nov 25, 2023: GCP sometimes [mistakenly thinks people are mining crypto on their platform]([url](https://www.google.com/search?client=firefox-b-d&q=gcp+project+stopped+because+cryptocurrency)) and shut down their VMs.
 I'm currently working with the Appeals team to fix this.

 See the live site at https://citysearcher-api.onrender.com/suggestions?q=Montreal